Logo

-Kenneth Robert Buck was born on February 16,1959 and is an American lawyer and politician who has represented Colorado's 4th congressional district in the United States House of Representatives since 2015.
+Kenneth Robert Buck was born on February 16,1959 and is an American lawyer and politician who represented Colorado's 4th congressional district in the United States House of Representatives from 2015 until his resignation in 2024.

 2.